Auto-Fail vs Warning Workflows

 Troubleshooting & False Positive Mitigation

 Pipeline noise often stems from third-party widgets or unhandled asynchronous DOM updates.
-Implement explicit --ignore selectors to bypass known external violations.
+Implement explicit exclude selectors in your axe.configure() call to bypass known external violations.
 Normalize error payloads to ensure consistent dashboard aggregation across environments.
-For cross-team consistency in payload normalization and error routing, apply the guidelines in Standardizing Accessibility Error Codes Across Microservices.

 {